chikadevops/D.io-Tutorials/Autoscaling & LoadBalancer/README.md

+# Load Balancer and Autoscaling Group in AWS

 ## What is High Availability?

 High Availability refers to a system or service that's always up and running, without any significant downtime.
 It's like having a reliable friend who's always there when you need them.
 In tech terms, this means designing systems in a way that minimizes the chances of failure.
 For example, if one part of the system goes down, there's another backup ready to take over immediately, like a spare tire in a car.